 Speed has fascinated mankind for millennia.
 Foot races in ancient Greece and chariot races in Rome gave rise to competitive speed, and man has never looked back.
 But it wasn’t until the first cars emerged from garages across Europe that man’s quest for speed took off.
 Today, almost every car can hit 100 mph and most family sedans will breeze past 120.
 Performance cars routinely play around 140 to 170.
 But our need for speed looks beyond that.

 What was once a quest for 200 mph in a production car now sits at 300, as automakers strive to add more power, smarter aerodynamics, and begin to implement electric motors, all in the name of going faster.
-Here’s a complete collection of the fastest cars in the world according to top speed.
+Here’s a complete ranking of the fastest cars in the world according to top speed.
 But for some additional context – and because it's more achievable in the real world – we've also included how long each takes to hit 60 mph.

 Bugatti is the Dodge of hypercars, continuously finding ways to squeeze ever more performance from one particular engine.
 Its quadruple-turbocharged, 8.0-liter W16 engine shocked us in the Veyron and Veyron Super Sport – two cars that, were they still in production, would handily make this list – but this monstrous engine is on an entirely different level in the newer Chiron Super Sport 300+.
 With 1,600 horsepower and 1,180 pound-feet of torque (600 hp and 193 lb-ft more than the original Veyron), the range-topping Chiron hits 60 mph in 2.3 seconds and, as the name suggests, can crest 300 mph.
 In official testing, Bugatti recorded 304 mph.